Eren121/ns3-roce/simulation/doc/manual/source/documentation.rst

     /**
      *  \defgroup foo Foo protocol.
-     *  Implemenation of the Foo protocol.
+     *  Implementation of the Foo protocol.
      */

   The symbol ``foo`` is how other items can add themselves to this group.
   The string following that will be the title for the group.
-Any futher text will be the detailed description for the group page.
+Any further text will be the detailed description for the group page.

 * Document each file, assigning it to the relevant group.
 In a header file::